younesgholamii/younesgholamii/README.md

 ---

 ## 🌟 About Me
-- Fluent in Persian and intermediate to advanced in English.
+- Intermediate to advanced in English.
 - Passionate about learning, teamwork, and solving challenging problems.

 ---